K4HVH/YOLOv10-ONNXRuntime-CPP/README.md

-# YOLOv8 ONNXRuntime Engine in c++
+# YOLOv10 ONNXRuntime Engine in c++

 ## Overview

-This project is a C++ implementation of a YOLOv8 inference engine using the ONNX Runtime.
-It is heavily based on the project [yolov8-onnx-cpp by FourierMourier](https://github.com/FourierMourier/yolov8-onnx-cpp).
+This project is a C++ implementation of a YOLOv10 inference engine using the ONNX Runtime.
+It is heavily based on the project [yolov8-onnx-cpp by FourierMourier](https://github.com/FourierMourier/yolov8-onnx-cpp) and is updated from my original project [YOLOv8-ONNXRuntime-CPP by K4HVH](https://github.com/K4HVH/YOLOv8-ONNXRuntime-CPP).
 The primary goal of this implementation is to provide a streamlined and efficient object detection pipeline that can be easily modified to suit various client needs.

 ## Features

 - **High Performance:** Optimized for speed to allow running inference in a loop at maximum speed.
 - **Simplicity:** Simplified codebase, focusing solely on object detection.
 - **Flexibility:** Easy to modify and extend to fit specific requirements.
+- **Greater Accuracy:** YoloV10 has greater accuracy at the same inferencing speed compared to YoloV8.

 ## Prerequisites

 - **ONNX Runtime:** Make sure to have ONNX Runtime installed.
 - **OpenCV:** Required for image processing and display.
-- **C++ Compiler:** Compatible with C++11 or higher.
+- **C++ Compiler:** Compatible with C++20.

 ## Getting Started